section-engineering-education/engineering-education/content/articles/how-to-collect-update-and-organize-python-logs/index.md

 - [Further activity reading](#further-activity-reading)

 ### Modify your logs' need level and objective
 The logging module is related with [Python's standard library](https://docs.python.org/3/library/), so you can utilize it rapidly without introducing anything.
 The `basicConfig()` technique for the logging module is the speediest strategy for planning your lumberjack's ideal direct.
 Notwithstanding, the [Python documentation](https://docs.python.org/3.7/library/logging.html#logger-objects) proposes making a lumberjack for every module in your application—and arranging a lumberjack for each module game-plan utilizing `basicConfig()` alone can be annoying.
-Thusly, most applications (counting web systems like Django) use document-based or word-reference-based logging plans not surprisingly.
+In this manner, most applications (counting web frameworks like Django) use record-based or word-reference-based logging plans.

 The three significant measures of `basicConfig()` are:

 - level: plunging succession of event.
-The log levels accessible are DEBUG, INFO, WARNING, ERROR, and CRITICAL.
-The level is set to WARNING of course, which implies that Python's logging module will absolutely ignore any DEBUG or INFO messages.
+The log levels accessible are DEBUG, INFO, WARNING, ERROR, and CRITICAL.The level is set to Notice clearly, which proposes that Python's logging module will absolutely ignore any Research or Information messages.

 - controller: determines where your logs will be piped.
 Except if determined, the logging library will utilize a StreamHandler to way log messages to sys.stderr (normally the control center).